-Bonus payouts, which are equal to a percentage of an NEO's base salary, are based on a range that depends on the NEO's achievement of applicable performance goals.
+Payouts under our Semi-Annual Variable Compensation Program are equal to a percentage of a NEO's base salary and are based on a range that depends on the NEO's achievement of applicable performance goals.
 The plan sets forth the minimum, target and maximum levels of annual payouts, but those levels for NEOs can be adjusted in the judgment of the Compensation Committee.
 In addition to meeting the performance goals for the plan, employees must also be employed at the time of payment to receive a bonus under the plan.
-Bonus plan payments have been based in part on return on equity, or ROE, for the year.
-In 2018, the Compensation Committee adjusted the ROE to reflect the adjustment for the Spin-off and restructuring charges reported by the Company.
+These plan payments have been based in part on return on equity, or ROE, for the year.
+In 2018, the Compensation Committee adjusted the ROE to reflect certain adjustments for the Spin-off and restructuring charges reported by the Company.
+In 2017, payments under this plan to Mr. Wilson were based upon the Company's and its former parent's financial and operating performance and contributions through team work.
+The Company's financial and operating performance and execution and teamwork were used to calculate payments to Messrs.
+Peraza and Palacios.
 The aggregate target amounts for each NEO under the Semi-Annual Variable Program for 2018 were \$800,000 for Mr. Wilson, \$472,000 for Mr. Peraza, and \$300,000 for Mr. Palacios.
 Pursuant to the Compensation Committee's approval to pay out at target levels for the first payout, Mr. Wilson received \$400,000, Mr. Peraza received \$236,000, and Mr. Palacios received \$150,000.
 For the second payout, the NEOs achieved performance goals greater than target and, as a result, Mr. Wilson received \$750,000, Mr. Peraza received \$344,000, and Mr. Palacios received \$180,000.
 In 2018, the NEOs received total incentive awards as provided below.

-Total

-Incentive
+Total Incentive

-Award in Percentage of the
+Award in 2018 Percentage of the Target Awards

-2018 Target Awards

 Millar Wilson \$1,150,000 143.8%

 Alberto Peraza \$ 580,000 122.9%

 Miguel Palacios \$ 330,000 110.0%